Aircraft air quality |

 ||

-PRACTICAL ADVICE.
-Smelled dirty socks onboard?
-LA Times publishes in-depth investigative news piece: Highlights the ways in
+fume events in the news -- LA Times publishes in-depth investigative news piece: Highlights the ways in which fumes can

 at 3:10) Flight scheduled from SFO-LHR; diverted to YVR.
 “Unusual smell”